BohdanZakusylo/C-Threading/README.md

 ## Issues
 If you ran into any issues please don't hesitate to contact us.

+## Aditional Information
+If you need to migrate something in the database run the following command docker exec -it abmb-webapi-1 dotnet ef database update

 ## Authors
 Bernardo Alves, Mehdi Sadeghi, Bogdan , Ayomide